East Oahu Sight

-It had rained overnight and into the stunning green mountain valleys of the Koolau Range, huge waterfalls cascaded.
+It had rained overnight, and into the stunningly green mountain valleys of the Koolau Range, huge waterfalls cascaded.
 It seemed that the natural amphitheater of mountains might be the temple that we had come to see.
-But nestled in this magnificent valley is another kind of very beautiful temple – the Hawaii Byodo-In Temple.
+But nestled in this magnificent valley is another magnificent temple – the Hawaii Byodo-In Temple.

 The Valley of the Temples Memorial Park is situated on the windward side of Oahu, in an area called Ahuimanu.
-It is a favorite gathering place for people of all faiths to enjoy some peace and tranquility.
-A large area of the park grounds is actually a cemetery, which was developed in 1963 by Mr Paul Trousdale.
-Its gardens honor many faiths including Christianity and Buddhism.
+It is a favorite gathering place for people of all faiths to enjoy peace and tranquility.
+A large area of the park grounds is a cemetery developed in 1963 by Mr. Paul Trousdale.
+Its gardens honor many beliefs, including Christianity and Buddhism.
 There is also a Japanese WWII cemetery on the grounds.

 The replica of Japan’s 950-year-old Byodo-In stands in the Temple of Equality.
-The word ‘Byodo’ means ‘equal’ and ‘-in’ means a ‘temple’.
-The entire place, including the cemetery and the temple, is a resting place for people of all religious beliefs, for non-believers and any ethnicity.
+‘Byodo’ means ‘equal’ and ‘-in’ means a ‘temple.’
+The whole place, including the cemetery and the temple, is a resting place for people of all religious beliefs, non-believers, and any ethnicity.
 The original Byodo-In is located in the outskirts of Kyoto; the Hawaiian version was erected in 1968 to commemorate the 100th anniversary of the arrival of the first Japanese immigrants to Hawaii.

-The path led us across a bridge and as we walked the sound of the temple bell resounded.
-Six feet high with a bottom diameter of 57 inches, weighing over seven tons, it is called a bon-sho or ‘sacred bell’, it was cast in Osaka, Japan.
-The original bell has been hanging in Japan for over nine centuries and was crafted in India.
+The path led us across a bridge, and as we walked, the sound of the temple bell resounded.
+Six feet high with a bottom diameter of 57 inches, weighing over seven tons, it is called a bon-sho or ‘sacred bell.’
+The bell was cast in Osaka, Japan.
+The original bell hung in Japan for over nine centuries and was crafted in India.

-Visitors are invited to ring the impressive bell (using a large, soft wooden log called a shumoku) before entering the temple.
-It is believed that the unique tones of the bon-sho clears the mind of negativity, imparts deep peace and brings happiness, blessings and a long life.
-We are reminded, by the resonating sound, of the transitory nature of things.
+Before entering the temple, visitors are invited to ring the impressive bell (using a large, soft wooden log called a shumoku).
+It is believed that the unique tones of the bon-sho clear the mind of negativity, imparts deep peace, and brings happiness, blessings, and long life.
+By the resonating sound, we are reminded of the transitory nature of things.

-Feeling refreshed after only thirty minutes of sitting - as though I had taken an afternoon nap - I continued to explore the surrounds.
-The original Temple in Japan was constructed of wood and designed using a traditional ‘tongue-in-groove’ method, meaning that not a single nail was used.
-The cast cement version in Hawaii was built to look just like the traditional design by constructing the concrete in a way that simulated the tongue-in-groove effect.
-The wooden parts that were carved for the ornate sections of the temple were apparently chanted and prayed over by the builder before carving.
-I admired the detail in the composition as well as the beauty of the gardens.
-A visit to Byodo-In was definitely akin to visiting a temple in Japan, complete with misty, magical mountains in the background.
+Feeling refreshed after only thirty minutes of sitting - as though I had taken an afternoon nap - I continued to explore the surroundings.
+The original Temple in Japan was constructed of wood and designed using a traditional ‘tongue-in-groove’ method, meaning that no single nail was used.
+The cast cement version in Hawaii was built to look just like the traditional design by constructing the concrete simulated the tongue-in-groove effect.
+The wooden parts carved for the ornate sections of the temple were chanted and prayed over by the builder before carving.
+I admired the detail in the composition and the beauty of the gardens.
+A visit to Byodo-In was akin to visiting a temple in Japan, complete with misty, magical mountains in the background.

-The Valley of the Temples is well worth a visit, especially if you are seeking some tranquility - away from the bustle of the Honolulu city traffic.
+The Valley of the Temples is well worth a visit, especially if you seek some tranquility - away from the bustle of the Honolulu city traffic.